Low-Carb Cheesy Baked Cauliflower Tots (Video)

-Bite-sized and delicious, these Cheesy Baked Cauliflower Tots are great for a snack or a low-carb side dish!
+Bite-sized and delicious, these Cheesy Baked Cauliflower Tots are great for a snack or side dish!
+This recipe is low-carb, Keto, low-glycemic, gluten-free, meatless, and South Beach Diet friendly; use the Recipes-by-Diet-Type Index to find more recipes like this one.

 Put cauliflower in a bowl, cover the bowl with cling-wrap, and microwave on high for about 2 minutes.
 (If there’s any water in the bottom of the bowl, drain the cauliflower before you put it into the food processor.)

 Process the cauliflower with the steel blade in the food processor until it’s finely chopped (but be careful not to over process so it’s starting to get pureed.)
 It should still be slightly chunkly.
 Drain it again if you see any water in the bottom.